-At the beginning of each academic semester, every new student to the University is orientated about the risks of sexual assault, dating violence, domestic violence, and stalking through a series of mandatory inperson and online programs.
+At the beginning of each academic semester, every new student to the University is orientated about the risks of sexual assault, dating violence, domestic violence, and stalking through a series of mandatory in-person and online programs.
 Each year the University utilizes an online training through Vector Solutions/SafeColleges entitled "Campus Save Act for Students - Sexual Violence Awareness" to provide all new students with an interactive and informative training about the University's Title IX obligations and the related policies and procedures.
-The following is an excerpt of the course description:

-The goal of this course is to educate college and university students on proper identification, response, and handling of incidents of sexual violence.
-This course will look at sexual violence awareness, risk reduction, bystander intervention, what to do when sexual violence has happened, and disciplinary proceedings, victim protections, and sanctions.
+The following is an excerpt of the course description: This course is designed to promote awareness of sexual assault, domestic violence, dating violence and stalking, as well as how to identify and respond to incidents of sexual violence on campus.
+Topics covered include sexual violence and related laws and mandates; what actions to take if you're a bystander to sexual harassment; what to do if you or someone you know experiences sexual violence; and disciplinary proceedings, victim resources and supportive measures.